eduardpeters/simpleCalculator/README.md

 - It supports both UI buttons and keyboard input.
 - Decimal numbers input.
-- Can switch sign of input number.
+- Can switch the sign of input number.
-- Summation, substraction, multiplication and divition.
+- Sum, substraction, multiplication and divition.
 - Operations can be chained one after the other.
+- Operation can be changed before next number input.
 - An All Clear button ("c" on the keyboard) resets the calculator.

 #### Usage